 The total number of seizures may not equate to the sum of the CITES seizures, due to the possibility of multiple seizures.
 A multiple seizure is where two or more category types (e.g. caviar and timber) are seized on a particular occasion.
 The occasion is counted once in the total number of seizures, but a seizure is counted against each category.

-Data for 2019 does not include any seizures made at Gatwick airport during Quarter 4, due to a change in reporting systems.
+The data displayed on this page does not include specimens seized by the police inland which have passed through the UK border undetected.
+In addition, data for 2019 does not include any seizures made at Gatwick airport during Quarter 4, due to a change in reporting systems.

 Volume of seizures by type are also available in the source data.